Kong/charts/charts/kong/README.md

 The `labels` section can be used to configure some common labels that will be added to each of the Helm chart artefacts.

-An example to provide the enviroment used within the `acme.com` label scope.
+An example to provide the environment used within the `acme.com` label scope.

 ```yaml
 labels: {